Mariem Hassan: Life

-Mariem Hassan was born in May 1958 in the Ued Tazua, 20 km. away from Smara, Spanish Sahara.
+Mariem Hassan was born in May 1958 in Uad Tazua, 20 km. away from Smara, Spanish Sahara.
 She was the third of ten siblings in a nomadic family.
 Music and poetry was important in the family and various relatives were singers, poets or dancers.
 In 1975, following the Green March and the Madrid Accords which ceded the territory to Morocco and Mauritania, she went with her family, first to Meharrize and finally to the Sahrawi refugee camps in Tindouf, Algeria, where she worked as nurse.
 Three of her brothers were killed during the Western Sahara War.

 She lived there until 2002, when for work and health reasons she moved to Spain, first to Barcelona and then to Sabadell, where she lived with her husband and sons.
 She returned to Western Sahara some time prior to her death in 2015.

 Career

 In early 1976, Hassan joined the musical group Shahid El Hafed Buyema, which, following the death in combat of El-Ouali Mustapha Sayed, first president of the Sahrawi Arab Democratic Republic, became Shahid El Uali.
 She travelled with the band to many countries, playing at cultural events and headlining a number of world music festivals.